GoodHatsLLC/ScopeKit/README.md

 }

 ```
-Scopes are only active when they are both attatched to a parent and enabled.
+`Scope`s are only active when they are both attached to a parent and enabled.

 Combine sinks defined in `willStart()` are activated when the scope is started and ended when the scope is stopped.
 It provides a `@resultBuilder` based API.